Your cookie preferences

 Moving home guide - off white

 When moving home, you’ll probably have a long list of things to do.
-There are boxes to pack, moving vans to hire and a load of bills and paperwork that you need to get organised before moving day.
+There are boxes to pack, moving vans to hire and a load of bills and paperwork that you need to organise before moving day.

 While sorting your broadband and moving house at the same time might seem stressful, in most cases, it’s actually fairly straightforward.

-This guide will help you decide whether it's best to transfer your existing broadband package to your new property or change to something new so you can easily tick it off your checklist.
+This guide will help you decide whether it's best to transfer your existing broadband package to your new property, or change to a new provider.

 Things to consider about your broadband